Renata Masciarelli

-Renata Masciarelli Orozco (born 23 January 1997) is a professional footballer who plays as a goalkeeper for Liga MX Femenil side Juárez.
+Renata Masciarelli Orozco (born 23 January 1997) is a professional footballer who plays as a goalkeeper for Liga MX Femenil side Puebla.
 Born in Mexico, she plays for the Argentina national team.

 Early life and education

 Masciarelli was born on 23 January 1997 in Guadalajara, Jalisco to Gerardo Masciarelli Command and Adriana Orozco Aviña.
 She attended the Universidad del Valle de Atemajac.

 Club career

 In 2019, she started her club career in América.
 In 2023, she was transferred to Pachuca.
 In 2023, she joined to Juárez.

 International career

 Born in Mexico, Masciarelli is of Argentine descent through her father.
 She was part of the Mexico women's national under-17 team who reached the quarter finals of the 2014 FIFA U-17 Women's World Cup.

 In late November 2024, Masciarelli was called up by the Argentina women's national team.
 She made her debut on 8 April 2025 as an 80th-minute substitution in a 0–1 away friendly win over Canada.